Even as the CFC raises less, data suggests that promotion still helps many charities in the CFC

 Doing these analyses has helped us show charities the impact that our guides and other CFC promotion options have had, despite the overall decline in the CFC.

 You can see and even measure in dollars this impact by focusing on a charity’s rank in relation to other CFC charities.
-WGA’s annual reports note how each charity ranks in comparison to every other national/international CFC charity (just over 2,000 in 2017).
-Here is a chart that shows how much the top 100 charities raised in 2017.
+WGA’s annual reports note how each charity ranks in comparison to every other national/international CFC charity (1,356 in 2019).
+Here is a chart that shows how much the top 100 charities raised in 2019.
 The higher your rank, the more you raised.
-The number one charity was St. Jude Childrens Research Hospital, which raised more than $4.6 million.
+The number one charity was St. Jude Childrens Research Hospital, which raised more than $4.3 million.

 Sometimes a charity can raise less in the CFC but it’s rank can go up a lot.